 Most tiny house dwellers choose to live in a semi-permanent location, possibly moving their tiny house a few times a year.
 However, they can be quite towable and can be travelled in full time if they are designed properly (suggested: gooseneck or 5th wheel trailer, lighter materials).
 We take extra precautions at Wind River to ensure your trailered tiny house can withstand the use it's intended for.
 As an example, we use 3" decking screws and high grade construction adhesive throughout as opposed to standard nails.

-No. Our goal is to build beautiful custom homes that are permanent dwellings and by definition an RV cannot be considered a permanent dwelling.
-Tiny Homes are in a category of their own and it is our stance that they should be treated legally as such instead of shoe horned into RV Standard (ANSI 119.2) or Park Model certification (ANSI 119.5 ).
+No. Our goal is to build beautiful custom homes that are permanent dwellings, and by definition an RV cannot be considered a permanent dwelling.
+Tiny homes are distinctly different than RV's or park models.
+To this end, it is our stance that tiny homes should not be shoe horned into RV (ANSI 119.2) or park model certification (ANSI 119.5 ) standards.
+As professional home builders, it is our opinion that tiny homes should closely follow IRC (International Residential Code) guidelines for two reasons: most tinyhomes are built using the same methods as permanent foundation homes and are intended to be permanent dwellings.
 To this end we do not plan to pursue RVIA certification.
 We will happily certify ourselves once a standard has been established that specifically applies to tiny houses.
 The houses we build far exceed any requirements that ANSI 119.2 or 119.5 require and we stake our reputation as high-quality tiny home builders on it.
-As the Tiny House Movement grows, so too are solutions to barriers tiny housers once faced such as financing and insurance.
-Check out #13 and #14 for more info on financing and insurance if you need it.
+As the Tiny House Movement grows, so do the solutions to barriers tiny housers once faced, such as financing and insurance.
+Check out the CAN I INSURE MY TINY HOME and I WANT SOLAR PANELS sections near the bottom of the page for more info on financing and insurance if you need it.

 Our standard toilet option is the Nature's Head Composting toilet.
 It is a very good option for those that are willing to change their habits slightly and desire an eco-friendly alternative.
 Below are some other options to consider as well: